LincanLi-X/FireTrend_Rebuttal/README.md

 ## 3. Response to Reviewer Ubjc Question and Added Experiments

+All rebuttal responses to Reviewer `Ubjc` have already been fully provided in the OpenReview discussion panel.

 ## 4. Response to Reviewer gEZD Question and Added Experiments

+All rebuttal responses to Reviewer `gEZD` have already been fully provided in the OpenReview discussion panel.